openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.rst

 Set "cache_encryption_callbacks" config option to enable cache encryption
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If model caching is enabled in CPU Plugin, the model topology can be encrypted when saving to the cache and decrypted when loading from the cache.
+If model caching is enabled in the CPU Plugin, the model topology can be encrypted while it is saved to the cache and decrypted when it is loaded from the cache.
 This property can currently be set only in ``compile_model``.

 .. tab-set::